simonward86/Mtools/README.md

 # Mtools
-Just a repo for the old Mtools matlab files (neutron scattering)
+Just a repo for the old Mfit4 matlab files (neutron scattering)

 Authors